 After intending to complete his Ph.D., he took a short hiatus from his studies and accepted a two-term teaching contract at a top international school in Egypt.
 Eight months turned into thirteen years and during this time Dave met and married Nadine, an Egyptian who is also a Teacher.
 After being a successful member of the Secondary Leadership Team, he was appointed as the Head of Secondary, a position which he held for ten years.
 The school developed a reputation as being the best school in Cairo due to its outstanding care for students and exceptional examination results in external examinations.

-Education Centre.
 Most recently, Dave has been Head of School at a 3-18 international school in Qatar, which is part of the world’s leading premier family of schools.
 During his time in Qatar, the school experienced rapid growth whilst reconsidering their vision and curricula.
 They adopted an inquiry-based approach to learning with an emphasis on Science, Technology, Engineering, Art and Mathematics (STEAM) education across the entire school.

 After graduating from university with a Bachelor of Education and Bachelor of Arts, Bradley began his teaching career in Alberta, Canada.
-He then went on to teach within the International Baccalaureate (IB) programme, beginning in Kuwait, then moving onto an IB pioneer school in Jordan, and eventually moving to Vancouver Island.
-Bradley also has a Master of Public Administration (MPA) from the University of Victoria which specializes in Education Development.
+He then went on to teach within the International Baccalaureate (IB) program, beginning in Kuwait, then moving onto an IB pioneer school in Jordan, and eventually moving to Vancouver Island.
+Bradley also has a Master of Public Administration (MPA) from the University of Victoria which specializes in education development.
 While working on his MPA he had the opportunity to work with the Government of Canada and the Government of Tanzania in aiming to improve the quality of education and the effectiveness of education spending within the Tanzanian education sector.
 This background in administration has also influenced how Bradley approaches stakeholder engagement, program evaluation, and data analysis.

 While teaching with the IB, Bradley has taught the Diploma Programme (DP) Language and Literature and Literature courses and the Middle Years Programme (MYP) Language and Literature course from grades 7-10.
-He has also coordinated the MYP as an MYP co-coordinator, Global Contexts coordinator, Personal Project coordinator and Approaches to Learning (21 st century skills) coordinator.
-He is also an Examiner and Examiner Team Leader
+He has also coordinated the MYP as an MYP co-coordinator, Global Contexts coordinator, Personal Project coordinator and Approaches to Learning (21st-century skills) coordinator.
+Working directly for the IB, Bradley is also a Workshop Leader, School Visit Team Member, Examiner and Examiner Team Leader.

 Michelle knows the importance of creating a safe, stable and caring foundation for children and youth, having made that a commitment for her own family.
 She loves the location of this school.
 Being in a rural area by a lake supports her commitment to having great learning spaces for children and youth, where it fosters well-being and opens the mind for learning.